rmpeery/SNPs_from_exome_capture/README.md

 00_orad.slm

 ## Quality check reads
-This script uses FastQC[1] to generate a summary of quality metrics per sequnce. \
+This script uses FastQC[1] to generate a summary of quality metrics per sequence. \
   01_QC.slm

 The reads are then summarized into one html document with MultiQC[2].
 If you need to set up a python environment see these instructions: https://docs.alliancecan.ca/wiki/Python/en \